A Counterfactual Cause in Situation Calculus: A Modal Logic of Action and Change

 We lump these axioms as $\Sigma$, i.e. $\Sigma= \Sigma_0 \cup \Sigma_{ap} \cup \Sigma_{post}$.
 The following is a BAT for the block world domain.

 \begin{example} Consider a simple blocks world domain, involving picking up and dropping objects, but also quenching (rapidly cooling to very low temperatures) objects so that they become fragile, adapted from \cite{khan2021knowing}.
-The action picking up is always possible if the object is not being held (the robot's hand has infinite space), and dropping is only possible when it is already holding the object.
+The action $\pickup(x)$ is always possible (the robot's hand has infinite space), and dropping is only possible when it is already holding the object.
 Also, broken objects in the robot’s hand can be repaired.
 So, a $\Sigma_{ap}$ could be \footnote{Free variables are implicitly universally quantified from the outside.
 The $\Box$ modality has lower syntactic precedence than the connectives, and $[\cdot]$ has the highest priority.}

-Suppose further that $\Holding$ might be affected by the action $\pickup$ and $\drop$ in the literal way. $\drop$ an fragile object might cause it to be broken and $\repair$ makes it no longer being broken. $\quench$ an object makes it fragile.
+Suppose further that $\Holding$ might be affected by the action $\pickup$ and $\drop$ in the literal way. $\drop$ a fragile object might cause it to be broken and $\repair$ makes it no longer being broken. $\quench$ an object makes it fragile.
 These can be captured by the following successor state axioms $\Sigma_{post}$:

 Let us suppose that $\Sigma= \Sigma_0 \cup \Sigma_{ap} \cup \Sigma_{post}$ where $\Sigma_0$ is as